 In 2018, the Wentworth Watershed Association received donations from 400 families, leadership grants from two foundations, the Land Bank of Wolfeboro-Tuftonboro and the Wolfeboro Fund plus a donation from the Wolfeboro Conservation Commission.
 With 100% pledge fulfillment, 111- acres of forested land were purchased to protect the Wentworth- Crescent Watershed and put into conservation in February of 2019.

 The Brewster Heath Preserve is located behind the Kingswood Regional School District’s Wolfeboro campus, providing access to outdoor exploration for students in Wolfeboro, grades 4-12.
 In 2020, 1.5 miles walking trails were built by WWA volunteers.
 These trails wander through upland, wetland and shoreline terrain.
 In 2021, an outdoor classroom was constructed as an Eagle Scout Project in partnership with local Boy Scouts of America- Pack 165.
-18 interpretive signs will be installed along the trail in summer of 2022, that cover watershed and environmental topics as well as historical land use in Wolfeboro by Native Americans and colonial settlers in Wolfeboro.
+18 interpretive signs have been installed along the trail as of summer 2022, that cover watershed and environmental topics as well as historical land use in Wolfeboro by Native Americans and colonial settlers in Wolfeboro.